American Express: Financial history

-Amex credit card benefits and fees
+Products

 Specialized cards for businesses

 American Express has a specialized corporate meeting credit card.
 Another specialized American Express business card is the American Express Corporate Purchasing Card, which can be assigned to individual employees or departments.
 Reconciliation and accounting services are available to make these functions easier for the corporation.

 Non-proprietary cards

 Citibank, First National Bank of Omaha, USAA, Navy Federal Credit Union, Synchrony Financial, and US Bancorp issue American Express cards.
 Citi issues the Macy's and Bloomingdale's American Express cards along with Citi-branded cards.
 US Bancorp issues American Express-branded cards for US Bank along with Elan Card Services, a subsidiary that issues credit cards on behalf of small to midsize banks.
-Some credit unions, including PenFed, also issue American Express cards.
-Until August 2023, Wells Fargo issued American Express cards under their own brand and for Dillard's.
+Some credit unions, including Pentagon Federal Credit Union, also issue American Express cards.
+Until August 2023, Wells Fargo issued American Express cards under its own brand and for Dillard's.
 JPMorgan Chase and Wells Fargo are the only Big Four banks in the U.S. that do not partner with American Express.